FAQs

 A OnePSG may not last 50 years, like a traditional pedal steel (that’s probably had some major work done on it along the way, after all) might, but it will last years.

-As for the OnePSG, the electronics are used only to change the pitches of the strings, just as metal mechanical parts do in a traditional PSG.
-No one would argue that pedals, levers, rods, bellcranks, changes replace the human element of bar slanting.
-That’s a bit disingenuous, but you get the idea.
+The electronics in the OnePSG are used only to change the pitches of the strings, just as metal mechanical parts do in a traditional PSG.
+No one would argue that pedals, levers, rods, bellcranks, changers replace the “human element” of bar slanting.
+Yes, that last sentence was a bit disingenuous, but you get the idea.
 Even on the OnePSG, the music is still being created by the player’s body and brain.

-So, of course the pedal steel is not broke.
-It doesn’t need fixing.
+So, of course the pedal steel ain’t broke.
+And it don’t need fixin’.
 The OnePSG doesn’t fix anything.
-It simply removes some limitations and adds certain capabilities, without changing its essence.
+It simply removes limitations and adds capabilities, without changing its essence.

 This thing needs to be adopted by great players before it’s a thing.